Shelf Update: 2023 Year in Review

 Timeline: Inventions

 And there you have it!
 The state of my collection as 2023 comes to a close.
 How's your own collection looking?
 What's your favorite acquisition of the year?
 Do you regret getting rid of something?
-Let's chat in the comments below!
+Tell me about it in the comments below, I'd love to hear from you!